Kanomble/celery_blast/README.md

 is saved within the `postgresql` database within the `django_celery_results_taskresult` table, which enables task monitoring.
 The `flower` container can be used to monitor the `celery-worker`.
 The reciprocal BLAST pipeline and the normal one-way BLAST pipelines are integrated into a Snakefile, which is used by the workflow management system `snakemake`.
 Customization of Snakefiles enables user defined post-processing.
-In addtion, a `jupyter-notebook` container is integrated into the CATHI container network.
-Configuration is done with local, untracked env files created from `.env.dev.example`, `.env.prod.example`, and `.env.prod.db.example`.
+In addition, a `jupyter-notebook` container is available through the optional admin Compose profile.
+Runtime configuration is done with local, untracked `.env.*` files created from `.env.dev.example`, `.env.prod.example`, and `.env.prod.db.example`.
-Set real runtime values before deployment; the example placeholders are intentionally invalid.
+Set real runtime values before deployment; required reference-data URLs are intentionally blank in the example files.
 Secret rotation guidance is documented in `docs/SECRET_ROTATION.md`.

 <a name="project_setup"></a>